grafana/mimir/docs/sources/mimir/migration-guide/migrating-from-cortex.md

 ## Migrating to Grafana Mimir using Helm

-You can update to the Grafana Mimir Helm chart from the Cortex Helm chart.
-Specifically we will upgrade cortex-helm/cortex v1.7.0 to grafana/mimir-distributed v3.1.0 helm chart.
+You can migrate to the Grafana Mimir Helm chart (`grafana/mimir-distributed` v3.1.0) from the Cortex Helm chart (`cortex-helm/cortex` v1.7.0).

 ### Before you begin